gimbalinc/airship-adapter-cordova/README.md

     <preference name="com.gimbal.auto_start" value="true" />
 </widget>
 ```

-If auto-start is enabled, and the API key is set, Gimbal will start.
-Without an API key, auto-start has no effect.

 By default, Airthip Custom Event tracking is enabled for Gimbal Place Entry and Departure events.
 Airship Region Event tracking is disabled by default.